ug3p141/ug3p141.github.io/_posts/2023-08-25_Diffusion-Models-Concepts-and-Foundations.md

 And if you look at it this makes perfect sense because the gradient points in the direction of the steepest ascent of the probability distribution.
 So the gradient is initially pointing towards the two peaks and finally towards the origin.
 Hope this makes the mysterious gradient a bit more tangible.

-Coming back the the main topic:
+Coming back to the main topic:
 The result of Anderson's lay dormant for fourty years until Song, Sohl-Dickstein et al. put it to practial use: You have to diffuse your data points e.g. your images with noise and record the resulting intermediate distributions.
 Then for generating a new image from your target distribution you simply sample a point from a normal distribution in appropriate dimensions which is fast and efficient and run it through the reverse process.

 The only complicated part is learning the gradient of the log probability at all intermediate times which is done via a neural network.
 But this is only done once and then you can sample as many points as you want.